astrivant/polyad/docs/development/write-pipeline.md

 unfinished.
 The compiler handles explicit ordering before transport admission;
 the dispatcher does not infer precedence from patch bodies or reorder a stale patch to make its old assumptions appear valid.
-Planner callbacks still own their graph-family coordination and shared-budget boundary; an approval is not a lease.
+Planner callbacks still own their graph-family coordination, execution leases and shared-budget boundary.

 If A changes state that B depends on, B needs renewed reasoning against A's result.
 The subsequent plan may order A before a revised B. Creation followed by readiness,